PGSS/pgss2020-corecs-jupyter-d1/README.md

    - Select "New" on the upper right side of the next screen.

-     - Select "Terminal" in that dropdown menu.
+     - Select "Terminal" in that drop-down menu.

 ![Start new Jupyter terminal](img/StartJuypterTerminalScreen.png)